Patent Commercialization: Are You Considering Non-Infringing Alternatives?

-Carnegie Mellon University accused Marvell of using its patented technology throughout its sales cycle and sought a reasonable royalty for infringing their patents.
+Carnegie Mellon University accused Marvell of using its patented technology throughout its sales cycle and sought a reasonable royalty for infringing its patents.
 As part of their argument on what a reasonable royalty should be, Marvell called Dr. Blahut and Mr. Hoffman to testify.

 - Blahut testified that there were five alternative means available to Marvell in the prior art that could have helped them achieve the same objective.

 - Hoffman stated that he understands that numerous acceptable alternatives could have been used by Marvell.
 Based on the availability of these alternatives, there should be a limit to the royalties that Marvell should pay for the patented technologies.
 In other words, the value of the patented technology decreases if there are other technologies available that can help achieve the same objective.